 \section{Robot Experiments}

 Valve-turning experiments were carried out to validate the two mapping methods in a realistic scenario, as shown in Fig.~\ref{experiment_setup}.
 Two torque-controlled Panda robots were used.
-The left robot is kinesthetically guided by the user, while the right one executes the task in its surrounding environment by tracking reference poses generated by the proposed mappings.
+The local robot is kinesthetically guided by the user, while the remote one executes the task in its surrounding environment by tracking reference poses generated by the proposed mappings.
 Four valves are attached to a block in both local and remote sides.
 The valve poses with respect to the robot bases differ between the two setups.
 A joystick is used to command the closing and opening of the grippers.
-A camera is mounted on the table to locate the blocks, and consequently the valves, by using two Aruco makers (the user does not use these video streams for teleoperation).
+An Intel Realsense D435 camera is mounted on the table to locate the blocks, and consequently the valves, by using two Aruco makers (the user does not use these video streams for teleoperation).
 The transformations between the valves and the markers, as well as between the camera and the robots, are calibrated in advance.